Network Layer Functions

 machine.
 A good example is how this

-is done by the Internet Protocol
+is done by the Internet Protocol. - Error Handling and

 Diagnostics: Special protocols are used at the network layer to